Pr1nc17/budgeting-app/frontend/README.md

 # DO FRONTEND STUFF IN THIS FOLDER
-## No , we shall use a folder called 'banana' inside the 'backend' folder , warm regards.
+## No , we have decided to use a folder called 'banana' inside the 'backend' folder , warm regards.